Latest Angkor Ticket Prices 2026

 You can also get tickets online at angkorenterprise.gov.kh, where you can create an account and buy either Angkor or Koh Ker tickets or apply for the Angkor Special Pass.

-As of 2025, you can also purchase one-day tickets via automated vending machines at Angkor Wat here; and at Heritage Walk Mall in Siem Reap city here.
+As of 2025, you can also purchase one-day tickets via automated vending machines at the western entrance to Angkor Wat here; and at Heritage Walk Mall in Siem Reap city here.
 The vending machine is easy to use and accepts Visa, Mastercard, UnionPay, JCB, American Express, Diners Club, Discover Card, KHQR, Alipay, and WeChat.
 It also offers four languages, including English, Japanese, Korean, and Chinese.

 Where to visit after buying your ticket?